Lukc/hestia/README.md

     {
       title: 'The name of your project'
-      iprefix: 'prefix/to/input/files/' -- note to set this to '' (empty string) if you don't want a prefix instead of omitting it (nil) or things will crash
+      iprefix: 'prefix/to/input/files/' -- set this to '' (empty string) if you don't want a prefix instead of omitting it (nil) or things will crash
       oprefix: 'prefix/to/doc/files/'
       files: {
         'some_file.moon'